opentok/OpenTok-PHP-SDK/README.md

 # Documentation

-TODO: Reference documentation is available at http://opentok.github.io/opentok-php-sdk/
+Reference documentation is available at <http://www.tokbox.com//opentok/libraries/server/java/reference/index.html> and in the docs directory of the SDK.

 # Requirements